JamesDolphin/FaceitChat/README.md

-# faceitChat
+# FaceitChatter
-Responds to chat commands in faceit hubs
+Watches and responds to specified chat commands in Faceit hubs1